-The course is divided in three parts, the first is taught by an academic, the second by a practitioner and the third by an expert in Business Ethics.
+The course is divided in two parts, the first is taught by an academic, the second by an expert in Business Ethics.
 Each part is divided into units.

 FIRST PART: ACADEMIC VIEW OF CORPORATE GOVERNANCE (Professor: María Gutiérrez)

 Unit 1.Introduction to Corporate Governance.